YGdesignlondon/YG/content/pages/careers.md

       excellence, creativity, and innovation, fostering a collaborative environment where talent thrives and clients succeed.
     actions:
-      - label: See open positions
+      - label: What we do
         url: /
         icon: arrowRight
         iconPosition: right